DoctorProf/DoctorProf/README.md

-# 👋 Hi,
+# 👋 Hi, I'm Dmitry

 ### C++ Developer | Systems & Backend | Graphics

 I'm a C++ developer who enjoys building projects from scratch and understanding how things work under the hood.

-I work with C++, algorithms, multithreading, networking, client-server architecture and system development.
+I work with C++, algorithms, multithreading, networking and client-server architecture.
 I'm also interested in computer graphics, physics simulations and machine learning.

 ---